Chart Color Schemes

 Health performance in Corio - Lovely Banks is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Corio-Lovely Banks faces significant health challenges, as indicated by health data.
-Both younger and older age groups experience high prevalence of common health conditions.
-Only approximately 46% (~8,583 people) have private health cover, compared to 52.7% in the rest of Victoria and a national average of 55.3%.
+Corio - Lovely Banks faces significant health challenges, as indicated by its health data.
+Both younger and older age groups have notable prevalence of common health conditions.
+The area has a low rate of private health cover, at approximately 46% (around 8,589 people), compared to Victoria's average of 52.7%.

 Frequently Asked Questions - Health